tgbnhy/fast-kmeans/README.md

 ### Log files
 In the log file, according to the name, you can go to check multiple metrics we use.
 For example, in "logs/vldb_log1/euro_169300_2_10_BallMetric_30.log", you can see multiple lines.
-In each line, we present multiple methods' corresponding performance.
+In each line, we present multiple sequential methods' corresponding performance.
-The first line shows the overall running time, for the other lines, please check class "kmeansAlgorihtm" line 1667, function writelogs to see the metric if you are intereted in.
+The first line shows the overall running time, for the other lines, please check class "kmeansAlgorihtm" function "writelogs" to see the metric if you are intereted in.
-For all the methods we tested, you can check line 2184 function testExisting and line 2272 function testIndex to see the full names.
+For all the methods we tested, you can check function testExisting and function testIndex to see the full names.

+When you evaluate the index methods, you can find newly generated log files: "euro_169300_2_30_index.log" which compares the construction time, and "euro_169300_2_10_30_clustering.log" which compares the clustering time.

 ### Terminal
 After you run the command, you will also observe logs from the terminal.
 It mainly shows the running time of each iteration calling various methods.